To resolve custody or parenting issues through facilitated discussion between parents.

 Rule 88 Mediation:

-Mediation is a FREE service offered by Family Court Resource Services via Court order or Prosecutor/Case Worker referral.
-Contact FCRS office at 881-1814.
+Mediation is a FREE service offered by Family Court Resource Services via Court order.
+Contact Family Court Resource Services office at (816) 881-1814.

 Rule 68.12 Mediation:

-Mediation is offered when a Form 15 is received by BOTH parties.
+Mediation is offered when ordered by a judge and a Form 15 is received by BOTH parties.
 Mediators are selected from the courts list of approved mediators who meet the qualifications established by Supreme Court.
 Fees are assessed on a sliding fee scale based on income.
-Parties may contact FCRS at 881-1814.
+Parties may contact Family Court Resource Services at (816) 881-1814.

 Click for Mediation Requirements and to get a List of Court Approved Mediators